-There is nothing like coconut milk to give a little lift in flavor and texture to any dish.
+There is nothing like coconut milk to give a little lift in flavor and aroma to any dish.
+Though the regular Rajma is a well known dish that just can’t be replaced in anyone’s hearts, this dish is a great twist and will manage to satisfy and comfort you as well so don’t overlook it.
 Try this Coconut Rajma Curry recipe and see how yummy kidney beans can get.
 With its creamy texture and subtle flavor, this vegan curry is fabulous with rice or chapati.

 Soak Time: min.
 8 hours

 Prep Time: 20 min

 Dry Kidney Beans (Rajma) – 2 cups, soaked in 6 cups of water for 6-8 hrs or overnight.

 Water – 6 cups